ethan-young/seccyd-wj-subtests/preregistration/README.md

 We plan to compute mean and standard deviation scores for each Census measure over the addresses each participant lived at.
-For an overall neighborhood harshness score, we will standardize and avergae together each mean score.
+For an overall neighborhood harshness score, we will standardize and average together each mean score.
 For an overall neighborhood change score, we will standardize and average together all standard deviation scores.